Nirmalendu Chowdhury: Member of the Communist Party

-After joining MC College Nirmalendu got involved in the activities of the Communist Party.
+After joining Murari Chand College Nirmalendu got involved in the activities of the Communist Party.
 At age twenty he became a member of the Party in 1941.
 Song became an instrument for awakening the masses against the oppression of the British, and Nirmalendu engaged himself fully in that pursuit.
 During this time he traveled extensively in the rural areas and was exposed to the varied and rich folk songs and folk culture of Bengal, Sylhet in particular.
 He got acquainted with Hemanga Biswas, another son of the soil of Sylhet, who was a proficient musician and politically aligned to the Communist Party.
-Nirmalend sang many songs created by Hemanga Biswas in public rallies and meetings.
+Nirmalendu sang many songs created by Hemanga Biswas in public rallies and meetings.

 Career in music

 Nirmalendu started appearing in public functions at an early age.
 Sometime before 1953 he migrated to India.
 His fame spread.
-During 1953 Anil Kumar Chanda, the then Deputy Minister for External Affairs, invited Nirmalendu and his brother Nirendu Chowdhury to join an Indian Cultural Delegation to Eastern European countries as a preparatory program for Pandit Jawahar Lal Nehru's visit to Soviet Union and other countries.
-Dancer Sitara Devi, vocalist Lalita S Ubhayakar, Rabidra Sangeet artist Dwijen Mukherjee, Tabalia andit Shanta Prasad were among others in the delegation.
-In 1955 Nirmalendu performed in the grand Bolshoi Theater in Moscow in the presence of Nikita Khrushchev, and later won a gold medal singing at an international folk song convention in Warsaw.
+During 1953, Anil Kumar Chanda, the then Deputy Minister of External Affairs, invited Nirmalendu and his brother Nirendu Chowdhury to join an Indian Cultural Delegation to Eastern European countries as a preparatory program for Pandit Jawahar Lal Nehru's visit to Soviet Union and other countries.
+Dancer Sitara Devi, vocalist Lalita S Ubhayakar, Rabidra Sangeet artist Dwijen Mukhopadhyay, Tabalia pandit Samta Prasad were among others in the delegation.
+In 1955, Nirmalendu performed in the grand Bolshoi Theater in Moscow in the presence of Nikita Khrushchev, and later won a gold medal singing at an international folk song convention in Warsaw.
 He took part in several cultural missions abroad.
 His performances in Warsaw, Sofia, Prague, Belgrade and Moscow were received by the people with great accolade making Indian folk songs popular to outside world.
 He visited many countries including Soviet Union, Yugoslavia, Poland, Hungary, Romania, Czechoslovakia, Bulgaria, Australia, New Zealand, China, United Kingdom, France, Germany, Holland, Finland, USA, Canada, and Japan.

 His notable performance was in 1955 in the Banga Sanskrit Sammelan (Bengal Cultural Conference), Kolkata.
 He recorded more than a hundred songs.
 He was associated with films as a playback singer and actor.
 He was also a reputed composer.
-His collection of songs was published as Epar Babgla Opar Banglar Gan (Songs of both Bengals).
+His collection of songs was published as Epar Bangla Opar Banglar Gan (Songs of both Bengals).